XayOn/dotfiles/Readme.rst

 Most of the work here is not mine, I just made it easy to install and put it all togheter.

 Novice users probably lose a lot of interest in the console because its default "ugliness" and/or difficulty to install themes, this makes it all easier, getting the nicest themes and works available out there for bash.

-Each external package (tmux-solarized, tmux-powerline, oh-my-zsh, zsh-powerline, oh-my-zsh-themes-powerline, mc-colors-solarized, mutt-colors-solarized, bash-powerline, LS_COLORS... ) are included in this repo as submodules.

 Installation
 ============